 Contribute.
 Provide.
 Pursue.

-Shelly Hawkins is a dancer, teacher and choreographer who has called Tucson her home since 2003.
-Shelly has danced for Royal Caribbean Cruise Lines, and was a principal dancer with Tucson’s Artifact Dance Project.
-She has choreographed for both the proscenium stage and non-traditional spaces, including the Tucson Museum of Art and the Phoenix Art Museum.
-Shelly received her Masters of Fine Arts from the University of Arizona School of Dance with an emphasis in choreography and performance, and was the recipient of the Outstanding Teaching Assistant Award for the College of Fine Arts.
-She has taught both major level and non-major level dance classes at University of Arizona and the University of Nevada Las Vegas.
+Hawkins received her Master of Fine Arts from the University of Arizona School of Dance with an emphasis in Choreography and Performance.
+She has taught both major level and non-major level dance classes at the University of Arizona and the University of Nevada - Las Vegas.

-Shelly’s choreographic style is contemporary, inventive, and expressive, influenced by Giordano Jazz and Lewitzky modern techniques.
+Hawkins’ work is punchy, electric, and emotionally raw.
+Her movements are grounded, yet suspend and swing with a slow-to-quick sense of unpredictable freedom, reflecting her Lewitzky modern and Giordano jazz dance training.
 Her work is often non-narrative, though typically expresses an evolution or journey.
-Thematically, her work reflects ideas of feminism, transformation, the afterlife, and an exploration of truth and reality.
+Thematically, her work reflects ideas of feminism, transformation, the afterlife, and a search for truth.

 Founder and Artistic Director, Shelly Hawkins